(This article was originally published on September 15th, 2015. We’ve update it for accuracy and completeness.)

 When selling on Amazon, this means responding to customer inquiries, quickly dealing with disputes in a professional matter, and handling returns with ease.
 In short, always put the customers’ needs first.

 For some companies, proper customer service process can mean a lot of extra work.
 One of the benefits of using FBA is that Amazon handles returns and customer service for you.
 Take this into account if you’re considering using FBA.

-As w selithling anything online, you need to proactively manage your inventory.
+As with selling anything online, you need to proactively manage your inventory.
 Nothing’s worse than when you sell someone an item online that you don’t physically have the stock for.

-If you do this on Amazon, your account can be penalized.
+If you do this on Amazon, your account most likely will be suspended.

 Item availability is also important for winning the Buy Box.
-Amazon will take into account how many items you have left, and how quickly you’re selling them.
+Amazon considers how many items you have left, and how quickly you’re selling them.